 I have recently moved.
 How do I submit the change for my new address?

-An address may be changed by emailing the human resources assistant from your Samford e-mail address with the old and new address information.
+Home and campus addresses can be updated through the Portal.
 Note: Be sure to update your address with your current benefit plan carriers.
-For example Fidelity, Valic, TIAA-CREF, Guidestone, Blue Cross/Blue Shield.
-Note: Changing one of your addresses in human resources does not automatically change all addresses.
+For example: Fidelity, TIAA, Blue Cross/Blue Shield.
+Note: Changing your mailing address in Human Resources does not automatically change all addresses.
 If you are a Samford student or alumni, please change your address with these departments as well.

 I have not received my form W2 in the mail.
 How do I get a copy?

-Follow the instructions to print a copy of your W2 through the Samford portal .
-Or complete a W2 request form and submit it to the Payroll Office in Samford Hall, Room 305 or you can fax it to that office at (205) 726-2096.
+Follow the instructions to print a copy of your W2 through the Samford portal.
+If you no longer have portal access, please complete a W2 request form and submit it to the Human Resources, Samford Hall, Room 301 or you can fax it to that office at (205) 726-4027.
 If the original W2 was returned to the university, it will be re-mailed to the address that you indicate on your signed “W2 Request Form.”
 If the original was not returned in the mail a duplicate copy will be mailed to the address indicated on your signed request form.
-These replacement W2s can also be faxed or picked up in the payroll office according to the options selected on the request form.
+These replacement W2s can also be faxed or picked up in the HR office according to the options selected on the request form.
 Please allow 10 days for processing of replacement W2s.

 I’m a new employee, when will I receive my first paycheck?